magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_the-peace-beyond.md

 The Peace Beyond
 ================

-\<span class="dropcaps-first"\>I\</span\>\<span
+<span class="dropcaps-first" markdown="1">I</span><span
-class="dropcaps-words"\>t’s of great importance\</span\> that we
+class="dropcaps-words" markdown="1">t’s of great
-practise the Dhamma.
+importance</span>&nbsp; that we practise the Dhamma.
 If we don’t practise, then all our knowledge is only superficial knowledge, just the outer shell of it.
 It’s as if we have some sort of fruit but we haven’t eaten it yet.
 Even though we have that fruit in our hand we get no benefit from it.
 Only through the actual eating of the fruit will we really know its taste.

 The Buddha didn’t praise those who merely believe others; he praised the person who knows within himself.
 Just as with that fruit, if we have